protomaps/go-pmtiles/README.md

     pmtiles show "s3://BUCKET_NAME?region=us-west-2" example.pmtiles

 ## Serving Z/X/Y tiles

+This section covers running a Z/X/Y tile server proxy for clients that read only those URLs.
+The simplest way to consume PMTiles on the web is directly in the browser: see the [JavaScript examples](https://github.com/protomaps/PMTiles/tree/master/js).

 Serve a directory of archive from local or cloud storage as a universally compatible Z/X/Y endpoint: